QBladeOcean/QBladeOceanDocs/docs/source/src/theory/environment/wind/wind.rst

 ---------------------------------------------
 In generally all cases of practical interest, the inflow of a wind turbine is turbulent.
 The influence of atmospheric stability, terrain, obstacles and upstream turbines act to further increase the turbulence in the inflow of a wind turbine.
-A realistic modelling approaching therefore also accounts for this.
+A realistic modelling approach therefore also accounts for this.
 Inflow turbulence is generally inhomogeneous and anisotropic, however for many cases homogeneity and isotropy can be assumed.
 A representative quantity for the magnitude of the turbulent velocity fluctuations is given by the turbulence intensity :math:`I_T`, given by: